trustbit/Contexture/README.md

 npm start
 ```

-BCC-Wizard server will listen on port 3000 per default.
+Contexture server will listen on port 3000 per default.
 If you want to have the server listening on any other port set the environment variable `PORT` to the desired port.

 ### Caveats

 - `cors` is configured to allow all origins
 - no logging built in

-## BCC-Wizard frontend application
+## Contexture frontend application

 The application is developed with [Elm](https://elm-lang.org/) and connects to the backend via the API.